- Program Details

-Students (or their sponsoring organizations) will be expected to cover their own transportation, accommodations, books, supplies, and some food costs during their time at the Living School.
+Students will be expected to cover their own transportation, accommodations, books, supplies, and some food costs during their time at the Living School.
 The Living School is committed to making this program as practical and affordable as possible.

 Accommodations during the on-site sessions will be arranged by the student.
-When on-site sessions are located at a conference center or hotel, the Living School will arrange that the lowest rates are made available to the student.
+When on-site sessions are located at a conference center or hotel, the Living School will arrange for the lowest rates to be made available to the student.

-Regarding food, program fees cover breakfast and lunch each day of the symposium along with one scheduled dinner.
+Regarding food, program fees cover breakfast and lunch each full day of the symposium along with one scheduled dinner.
 All meals at the first-year intensive are included.
 Students will be responsible for purchasing additional meals.
-Because of differences in food diets, preferences and allergies, when communal meals are served to the student body, the Living School will attempt to satisfy the widest audience possible.
+Because of differences in diets, preferences, and allergies, when communal meals are served to the student body, the Living School will attempt to satisfy the widest audience possible.